FrancoisSuzeau/Solar-System/README.md

 This program works with a back C++ application to load textures files, calculate  all the vertices of the objects and their orbit, and to capture keyboard/mouse events.
 The front is the opengGL context that compile shader program written in GLSL and use it to represent object in the 3D world as well.

 I try to make it usable directly after the download of the source files but I suggest to re-compile it before.
-For that a Makefile for windows is available in the parent directory (I am still learning how to configure the build aspect of a project).
+For that a Makefile for windows is available in the parent directory.
+You have the possibility to build the project for a release or debug version with : ``DEBUG=0`` or ``DEBUG=1`` option when you call the make feature of your compilator.
 For now it is only usable on Windows but I strongly consider to make it usable on Linux and Mac system.

 For developpment i use this configuration :
 + Intel(R) Xeon(R) CPU E5-2678 v3 2.50GHz